 When I first started teaching, I was pretty confident in my content knowledge in ELA.
 The kids needed me to help them analyze Shakespeare; they needed me to unpack and model rhetorical strategies.
 They needed me to craft an essay question so they could all read Sparknotes and write 100 versions of the same essay that made me want to poke my eyes out with my red pen.
 What was I preparing them for?
 College, I told myself.
 A career as a literary critic, maybe?
 In fact, I was preparing them to be compliant and to do what I told them to do.
 It was not intentional, but that was my message, my hidden curriculum, nonetheless.

 UDL is a full circle.
 It’s not about compliance, it’s about engagement and engagement means everyone has firm goals and flexible means.
-It’s a hell of a ride.
+It’s a heck of a ride.